Robert F. Kennedy Medical Center: Decline

 In 1989 the hospital was purchased by Catholic Healthcare West, however; the end of the Cold War led to numerous defense sector layoffs across the region.
 Hawthorne's local economy was particularly affected as younger families began to relocate out of the area; leading the hospital to cease maternity services in 1991.
 In an effort to modernize the facility to meet local demand; Catholic West allocated funding to renovate the hospital in two phases, the first in 1996 and the second in 1999.
 Despite the new expansions to the facility; the hospital fell victim to the decline of the local area as a majority of patients treated were either underinsured or uninsured.
 The hospital also forged numerous affiliations with several nonprofit foundations within the region in an effort to allocate further funds for another expansion planned for 2001.
 The hospital was unable to fund their tertiary expansion in 2001, but resumed maternity services that same year.
-Despite the efforts to grow fiscally via the hospital's foundation; the state refused to grant any further funding to the facility, and it was announced on September 24, 2004 that Catholic Healthcare West would be closing the hospital by the end of the year.
+Despite the efforts to grow fiscally via the hospital's foundation; the state refused to grant any further funding to the facility, and it was announced on On September 24, 2004, it was announced that Catholic Healthcare West would be closing the hospital at the start of the new year.
 Former CEO Larry Stahl estimated that the expenses within the hospital had steadily exceeded a net loss of $77 million since 1999.
-The hospital closed permanently on December 31, 2004.
+The hospital closed permanently on January 1, 2005.